 Save your money so you can afford *nice* things.
 You’ll value them more, they’ll last longer, and you’ll probably end up spending less money in the end.

-24. For a down payment on a house
+24. Put a down payment on a house

 If you’re ready to invest in your own home, you’ll need to come up with a significant cash down payment.
 This may take a long time to accomplish, so you’ll need to be very disciplined when it comes to saving money.